Our mission is to create a next-generation contraceptive technology to replace hormonal birth control as the go-to option for women.

 “Since I have started research I have been fascinated by the materials that compose our body and by the possibilities to create and modify them for medical purposes.
 In 2011, I had just finished a Ph.D. in biomaterials engineering in France when I headed for a research group working on mucus at the Massachusetts Institute of Technology, MIT.
 There, I learned about the important role of mucus, the protective gel that covers our nose, eyes, respiratory, digestive and reproductive tract.

 During my stay in that group, I combined my background in biomaterial engineering with the field of mucus and started considering mucus as a material that one could engineer, rather than only a piece of our physiology.
-In 2015, I carried this mucus engineering approach across the Atlantic and over to Stockholm, Sweden where I started an independent research group exploring this concept further.”
+In 2015, I carried this mucus engineering approach across the Atlantic and over to Stockholm, Sweden where I started an independent research group at KTH, the Royal Institute of Technology, to explore this concept further.””

-“We started our work by trying to reinforce the barrier properties of mucus with polymers that interact with mucus, tighten its mesh, and close its pores.
-We eventually succeeded in slowing down the diffusion of small molecules through mucus, something that had been attempted before without success.
+“We started our work by trying to reinforce the barrier properties of mucus with polymers that interact with it and close its pores.
+We eventually succeeded in slowing down the diffusion of molecules through mucus, something that had been attempted before without success.
 The result of these experiments is the technology which is now at the core of this new contraceptive.”

 How did it grow from there?

 “After doing preliminary research on the concept we were able to set up a collaboration with the Karolinska University Hospital to collect ovulatory cervical mucus and sperm.
-Using the donated materials, we tested our approach in an artificial cervical canal developed in our lab.
+With the help of Dr. Ulrike Schimpf, researcher at KTH, we used the donated materials to test our approach in an artificial cervical canal developed in our lab.
 It quickly became clear that the idea worked and we had achieved the vital proof of concept.”

 There is a long path from initial discovery to an approved product.
 Dr. Ljudmila Katchan talks about what's next for OUI - and what to expect in the future.